Raywire/iReporter/README.md

 ```
 source venv/bin/activate
 ```
-Run the command to install all requirements
+Run the command to install all requirements inside the virtual environment

 ```
 pip install -r requirements.txt